 This oil cleanser is compatible with most skin types.

-It’s a heavier/richer oil cleanser, which makes it especially good for dry or dehydrated skin.
+It’s a nourishing oil cleanser, which makes it especially good for dry or dehydrated skin.

 I would especially recommend this to anyone who loves oil cleansing but using a wash cloth is just too irritating for your skin.
-The Vitamin B Enzyme Cleansing Oil + Makeup Remover would be a perfect solution because you can rinse it off clean with just water, you don’t need a wash cloth to remove it.
+The Vitamin B Enzyme Cleansing Oil + Makeup Remover would be a perfect solution because you can rinse it off clean with water.

 Who shouldn’t use this product?